 Sony A7III – best mirrorless for astrophotography

-Our findings show that the Sony A7III is the most successfully used mirrorless camera in the astrophotography competitions we examined.
+Our findings show that the Sony A7III is the most successfully used mirrorless camera in astrophotography.

 “for astro the dynamic range is insanely good” – Ivan Slade